 WASHINGTON – Even though the Senate is on recess, the Senate Judiciary Committee continued confirmation hearings for federal judge nominees for the 9th U.S. Circuit Court of Appeals, Federal Claims Court and the U.S. District Court in Oregon.

 Republican Sens.
-Orin Hatch of Utah and Mike Crapo of Indiana were the only members to attend the hearing.
+Orin Hatch of Utah and Mike Crapo of Idaho were the only members to attend the hearing.
 Crapo said the committee wanted to move nominations as quickly as possible for the sake of the nominees as well as to lessen the backlog of vacant seats.
 He said the committee hoped to have the two appeals court nominees as well as the two others confirmed by the end of the year.

 Crapo’s first question for the 9th Circuit nominee, Eric D. Miller concentrated on tribal issues.
 Crapo stated that “concern has been raised” regarding Miller’s approach to tribal sovereignty and tribal rights and that “a number of cases have been brought to” the committee’s attention.